Serving all people by providing personalized health and wellness through exemplary care, education and research.

-This is a stool sample test to look for the parasite Giardia intestinalis, which causes an infection of the small bowel called giardiasis or travelers' diarrhea.
-Symptoms include diarrhea, nausea, vomiting, abdominal (belly) cramps, dehydration, and vague feelings of discomfort.
-Giardiasis outbreaks are common in daycare centers and among people who travel internationally.
+This is a stool sample test to look for the parasite Giardia intestinalis.
+The parasite causes an infection of the small bowel called giardiasis.
+It may also be a cause of travelers' diarrhea.
+Symptoms include:

-You might need this test if you have unexplained diarrhea or other symptoms listed above, and your medical history indicates that you may have this infection.
+You might need this test if you have unexplained diarrhea or other symptoms listed above, and your healthcare provider thinks that you may have this infection.

-You may also have a white blood cell count done to check for infection and tests to look for other parasites in your stool.
+You may also have a white blood cell count test.
+This is done to check for infection.
+You may also have other tests to look for other germs in your stool.

-If the lab detects the parasite in your stool sample, most likely you have giardiasis.
-But Giardia may not be present in the first sample.
-Two or three samples may be needed for an accurate diagnosis.
+If the lab finds the parasite in your stool sample, most likely you have giardiasis.
+But Giardia may not be in the first sample.
+More than one sample may be needed for an accurate diagnosis.

 This test requires a stool sample.
-Your doctor will instruct you how to collect a sample in a disposable specimen container with a lid.
-Do not collect stool from the toilet bowl or put toilet paper into the specimen container.
+You may be asked to provide more than one sample.
+Your healthcare provider will tell you how to collect a sample.
+You will do it with a disposable specimen container with a lid.
+Don't collect stool from the toilet bowl or put toilet paper into the specimen container.

 Barium, anti-diarrhea medicine, antacids, and mineral oil can interfere with this test.
 Antibiotic treatment can also affect the test results.